 Valkyrie operator guide

 Valkyrie is a relatively simple operator to use, but knowing where to throw her cameras is key to succeeding with her.
-This requires map knowledge, but a reminder of basic tactics can also help, so to our Rainbow Six Siege guide to get some tips and tricks aimed at getting back into Rainbow Six Siege if you haven’t played in a while.
+This requires map knowledge, but a reminder of basic tactics can also help, so to our Rainbow Six: Siege guide hub to get some tips and tricks aimed at getting back into Rainbow Six Siege if you haven’t played in a while.

 Valkyrie’s Weapon Loadouts